jschoedt/go-firestorm/README.md

 [More examples](https://github.com/jschoedt/go-firestorm/blob/master/tests/integration_test.go)

 #### Concurrent requests
-All CRUD operations are asynchronous and return a future func that when called blocks until the operation is done.
+All CRUD operations are asynchronous and return a future func that when called will block until the operation is done.

+**NOTE:** the state of the entities is undefined until the future func returns.
 ```go
 car := &Car{Make:"Toyota"}